efchea1/ATN-vs-Machine-Learned-Plasma-Biomarker-Phenotypes/README.md

 Using **4,465 participants** from the **Health and Retirement Study (HRS) 2016 Venous Blood Study**, this pipeline evaluates:

-- concordance between ATN and clustering
+- concordance between ATN and machine learning frameworks
-- biological interpretability
-- cluster stability
-- cognitive associations over 4 years

 This repository is designed for **transparency**, **reproducibility**, and **open scientific practice**.